 Underage Minor - All 50 states have enacted "Zero Tolerance" laws, making it illegal for anyone under the age of 21 to operate a motor vehicle under the influence of any amount of alcohol.
 This means that even in states that have a .08 policy, minors pulled over for drunk driving who register even a .001 arrested for DUI.

-DUI in a School or Construction Zone - For obvious reasons, speed limits are lower and traffic violations are increased if they occur in a school or construction zone.
+DUI in a School or Construction Zone - For obvious reasons, lower speed limits and traffic violations are increased.
+Obviously if occur in a school or construction zone.
 These laws are in place to protect any potential child or worker from incurring any harm.
 Drinking and driving is dangerous enough, and in school and construction zones its even worse.
 A conviction of DUI while in such a zone may result in higher punishments, additional charges, etc.

-Property Damage - States that have DUI property damage statutes make it a separate and more severe crime for DUI cases that result in property damage, usually triggered when damage estimated to be over a certain dollar amount.
+Property Damage - States that have DUI property damage statutes make it a separate and more severe crime for DUI cases that result in property damage.
+Usually triggered when damage estimated over a certain dollar amount.
 Such cases are complex and sometimes unfair, as the charge is normally based on a damage assessment made by the police (who are not the most qualified for such estimations).

 Prior Convictions - If you have a previous DUI on your record you may face increased penalties.
 Some states require the conviction to be within a certain number of years, as others do not.
 Some jurisdictions even count convictions received in other states.